-Unlock 4.0 Guidelines to be in force till Sep 30; Metro services to resume from Sep 7
+Unlock 4.0: Guidelines to be in force till Sep 30; metro, social academic events allowed

 New Delhi, Aug 29: Government of India on Saturday announced guidelines for 'Unlock 4' to be in force till September 30.

 Unlock 4.0, the fourth phase of opening of the economy after coronavirus lockdown, will start from September 1.
+However, the lockdown will only be implemented strictly in the containment zones, the ministry stated.

+Cinema halls, swimming pools, entertainment parks, theatres (excluding open air theatre) and similar places will remain shut.

+International air travel of passengers, except as permitted by the MHA, will also remain suspended.

 Here are the guidelines for Unlock 4.0: